prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/api-withPrismicPreview.md

   for the configured Prismic repository.
 This should be the same HTML Serializer provided to [`gatsby-source-prismic`][gsp] in your app's `gatsby-config.js`.

+- **`transformFieldName`**<br/>The optional field transformer for the configured Prismic repository.
+This should be the same `transformFieldName` function provided to [`gatsby-source-prismic`][gsp] in your app's `gatsby-config.js` if used.
+Most project will not need to provide a value for this option.

 Configuration values:

 - **`mergePreviewData`**<br/>An optional boolean that determines if previewed